ayushvhg/ayushvhg/README.md

 Incorporating holistic well-being, the platform provides recommended yoga postures that aid in curing specific health conditions, aligning with traditional healing practices.

+ 4.⁠ ⁠Medicinal Plant Identification by Image Upload

+Users can upload images of medicinal plants, and the system, using machine learning-based image recognition, identifies the plant and provides detailed information on its medicinal properties and uses.

+ 5.⁠ ⁠User Feedback System

+An integrated feedback system allows users to share their experiences, report issues, or suggest improvements, fostering community engagement and continuous enhancement of the platform.